CameronTrumpy/PomBox/README.md

 # PomBox
-**Arduino Software for ESP-8266 based productivity timer**

-This readme details how to make your own pombox.
+**Arduino Software for ESP-8266 based productivity timer** Details on how to make your own pombox.

 ## 1. Gather your Parts